-A head injury is a broad term that describes a vast array of injuries that occur to
+A head injury is a broad term that describes many injuries that occur to the scalp,

-the scalp, skull, brain, and underlying tissue and blood vessels in the head.
-Head
+skull, brain, and underlying tissue and blood vessels in the head.
+Head injuries are

-injuries are also commonly referred to as brain injury, or traumatic brain injury
+also commonly referred to as brain injury, or traumatic brain injury (TBI), depending

 Head injuries are one of the most common causes of disability and death in adults.

-The injury can be as mild as a bump, bruise (contusion), or cut on the head, or can
+The injury can be as mild as a bump, bruise (contusion), or cut on the head.
+Or it

 skull bone(s), or from internal bleeding and damage to the brain.